eXascaleInfolab/TSM-Bench/README.md

 sh install_all.sh
 ```

-- For influxdb and druid, execute the following commands; after installing each system, user input is required (takes ~50mins)
+- We recommend to install influxdb and druid separately.
+After installing each system, user input is required (takes ~50mins)

 ```bash
 cd ../influxdb